mercedes-benz/garm-operator/docs/config/configuration-parsing.md

 --dry-run
 ```

-The `--config` flag can be set to specify the path to the `config file (yaml)` which contains the configuration ([see section Config File Strucutre](#config-file-structure)).
+The `--config` flag can be set to specify the path to the `config file (yaml)` which contains the configuration ([see section config file structure](#config-file-structure)).

 The `--dry-run` flag can be set to show the parsed configuration, without starting the Garm Operator.
-The Output can be similar to the following:
+The output can be similar to the following:

 ```
 generated Config as yaml: